-What Can a Handyman Do in Bowling Green, Missouri?
+What Can a Handyman Do Without a License in Bowling Green, Missouri?

 Missouri does not issue a single statewide “general contractor” or “handyman” license; contractor licensing is primarily handled at the city/county level, while certain trades (especially electrical and plumbing) are licensed/registered through state boards.
 In Bowling Green (Pike County), you should expect a city business license plus permits for many types of building work, and you must comply with state-level trade licensing rules for regulated work (electrical/plumbing/HVAC as applicable).
 There is not a clear, statewide handyman dollar-threshold exemption in Missouri law like some states use; instead, the key dividing line is whether the work falls into a regulated trade and whether local rules require contractor registration/permits.